nitro41992/splitting-sucks/docs/receipt_workflow_redesign.md

    - Error text displayed in red below the price field
    - Consistent styling with the app's color scheme
    - Improved user experience with immediate validation feedback

+### 5. Bill Summary Screen Visual Inconsistency
+**Issue:** The Bill Summary screen lacked the distinct neumorphic card separation and streamlined information flow seen in other screens.

+**Solution:**
+1. Consolidated the 'Split Summary' heading:
+   - Created one primary section title at the top with document icon and 'Edit Split' button
+   - Removed the secondary "Split Summary (X People)" title that appeared lower down
+   - Improved visual clarity and reduced redundancy

+2. Redesigned the 'Receipt Totals' presentation:
+   - Created a distinct neumorphic card with proper shadow effects
+   - Improved the tax input field with inset shadow styling
+   - Enhanced tip selection with neumorphic buttons and slider
+   - Ensured proper sizing to flow better with per-person summaries

+3. Enhanced Per-Person Summary Cards:
+   - Applied consistent neumorphic styling with proper shadows
+   - Added neumorphic styling to avatars and amount tags
+   - Improved typography for better readability
+   - Maintained clear information hierarchy within each card

+4. Repositioned Action Buttons:
+   - Placed 'Support Me' and 'Share Bill' buttons clearly below all content
+   - Added adequate spacing to prevent visual overlap
+   - Centered the buttons for better visual balance
+   - Enhanced the neumorphic effect for better affordance

 ## Current Issues